By Jaye Sarasin

-When Allie rescues a young Indian thief from the police she little realises the danger she is is in as she begins investigating the apparently philanthropic clinic treating the boy's pregnant sister.
+When Allie rescues a young Indian thief from the police she little realises the danger she is in as she begins investigating the clinic treating the boy's pregnant sister.
 He is working for a rebel group, the sister disappears and while trying to track her down Allie discovers the rebel stronghold and runs into even greater danger..

 A fight in the atrium?
 Was that what all the noise was about?

 Allie didn’t want to get mixed up in a fight.
 Not when she’d just bought all this fabulous gear.

 A man raced past, jostling her back against the wall, nearly wrenching the bags from her grasp.
 She winced and dragged her hand back but the guard – it was a guard - wasn’t interested in her or her bags as he pounded towards the crowd in the centre.

 People were shouting, swivelling round, craning their necks in the direction of the atrium where all the Ministries were located.
 She couldn’t see what was happening, blinking against the rays of the sun filtering through the great stained-glass roof of the Avila Mall.
 The leaves of a giant palm and the waving tendrils of a rampant liana vying with it for the light above, blocked her view.